kdevay/odin-linkedlist/README.md

 # odin-linkedlist
-Assignment completed as part of the Odin Project, practicing linked lists & recursion.
+Assignment completed as part of the Odin Project: linked lists & recursion.

 __Specs__